The Great Gas Stove Debate: Why Consumers Are Being Pushed to Switch to All-Electric Cooking

 Whether you qualify for the full $840 rebate amount, half the incentive, or nothing depends on your household income.
 To get the full rebate, your household income must be less than 80 percent of the Area Median Income (AMI); if your household income is 80 percent to 150 percent of the AMI you can get 50 percent of each rebate amount; households with AMIs higher than 150 percent do not qualify for the program.

-As of this writing, this program hadn’t been finalized for the Bay Area.
+As of this writing, this program hadn’t been finalized for the Washington area.
 The law requires the Department of Energy to provide guidance to states, and then each state can set up its own program.
 Some states might add energy efficiency or other standards; some might reimburse stores vs. operating rebate banks.